Committee to Organize uWaterloo

 supported by CUPE

 OrganizeUW is proudly supported by the Canadian Union of Public Employees.
-With over 715,000 members nation-wide, CUPE is Canada's largest union and a leader in the post-secondary education sector.
+With over 715,000 members nation-wide, CUPE is Canada's largest union and a leader in the post-secondary education sector in Ontario and across Canada.

 The primary aim of the organizing committee is: